Stuck Trying to Turn a Premise of a Story into a Plot? Do This Instead!

 More details will unfold as I progress.
 For example, the genre’s obligatory scenes and conventions, the small town settings and surrounding countryside, the stakes for the sleuth and community, the secrets tied to the villain and other characters, and the twists designed to surprise and delight readers.

-The Trellis Method lays out everything in the form of a unique writing system.
+The Trellis Method lays out everything and forms a unique writing system.

 Put the Story Spine to Work